barryvdh/barryvdh.github.io/_posts/2015-07-19-oauth-in-javascript-apps-with-angular-lumen-using-satellizer-laravel-socialite.md

  - [Laravel Docs - Social Authentication](http://laravel.com/docs/5.1/authentication#social-authentication)
  - [Using Github Authentication for login with Laravel Socalite by Matt Stauffer](https://mattstauffer.co/blog/using-github-authentication-for-login-with-laravel-socialite)

-And off course some basis Angular knowledge would come in handy when you're building an Angular app.
+And off course some basic Angular knowledge would come in handy when you're building an Angular app.
 So we're also not covering installing Satellizer, but you can grab [the example from the Github repo here](https://github.com/sahat/satellizer/tree/master/examples/client).

 ## Tools